namankamble/namankamble/README.md

 <h3 align="center">Data Scientist and Machine Learning Engineer</h3>

 ## About Me
-I am a passionate Data Scientist and Machine Learning Engineer with expertise in Python, SQL, Excel, Power BI, Machine Learning, Deep Learning, NLP, AWS, HTML, CSS, JS, and Django.
-I love solving complex problems and building intelligent systems that drive innovation.
+Enthusiastic Data Scientist and machine learning engineer with 1.3 years of experience delivering actionable insights through advanced analytics and machine learning techniques.
+Proficient in Python and SQL, with a focus on extracting meaningful patterns from complex datasets.
+Collaborative team member skilled in data preprocessing, modelling, and visualization.
+Passionate about leveraging data to drive informed decisions and achieve organizational goals.

 ---